 Decide which one(s) you want to go to and just show up!
 For any problems or queries, get in touch via our email address (firstname.lastname@example.org) stating “Groups” as the subject or contact our Language Groups Coordinator.

 How do I become a group leader?

-Get in touch with the Groups Co-ordinator.
+Get in touch with the Language Class Co-ordinator.
 If you email please state: “Group Leader” as the subject and make sure to include your name, the language, and level of the group you want to run in the email.